josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/💫_Containment_Logic/🧮_deepthought_datagov_problem.md

 Earth is inhabited.

 Its residents do not understand that their lives form part of somebody else’s computational project.

+(Although, as the Briti-… *Vogons* remind them, they have had the requisite ability to appeal the process.)

 Modern governance creates a related problem when: